nthpool/eth-pos-devnet/README.md

 - `RELAY_SECRET_KEY`
 - `BUILDER_TX_SIGNING_KEY`

-You can use the private key for 0x123463a4b065722e99115d6c222f267d9cabb524 located in the keystore, as it has an ether balance in the dev net.
+You can use the private key for 0x123463a4b065722e99115d6c222f267d9cabb524 located in `sk.json`, as it has an ether balance in the devnet.

+When sending bundles, make sure to send from an address other than 0x123463a4b065722e99115d6c222f267d9cabb524 (or the miner coinbase address) as it affects the block profit calculation.

 Credits to [flashbots-compose](https://github.com/antonydenyer/flashbots-compose/blob/main/prysm/Dockerfile) for the Prysm and Geth Dockerfiles.